 Table 1 shows the basic statistics for the programs we instrumented.
 Later tables examine a subset of the programs shown in Table 1, because not all programs use all libraries.
 The first column in Table 1 lists the number of instructions traced in millions of instructions, and the second column gives the percentage of traced instructions that are branches.
 The next six columns divide the traced branches into six classes: conditional branches (CB), unconditional branches (UB), procedure calls (PC), indirect procedure calls (IJSR), return instructions (RET), and indirect jumps (JMP).
 The second to last column shows the percentage of procedure calls that are between (Inter) libraries (objects).
 Procedure calls to shared libraries are implemented as indirect jumps on the Alpha architecture running Digital Unix.
 Furthermore, shared libraries require that symbols be "preemptable" - that is, if the main program defines a subroutine, and that subroutine name is called within a library routine, the library routine must call the subroutine in the main program.
-This applies to all procedures declared in libraries that are not statically defined.
-This means that procedure calls to non-statically defined procedures within a shared library must use an indirect jump to locate the appropriate subroutine.
-The last column in Table 1 shows the percentage of all subroutine calls where the source and
+This applies to all procedures within a shared library must use an indirect jump to locate the appropriate subroutine.
+The last column in Table 1 shows the percentage of all subroutine calls where the source and destination are within the same library, but because of symbol preemption an indirect procedure call must be used.